edggge/docs-site/docs/faq/bsc/val.md

 ## What's on-chain governance proposal?

-slash amount, cross-chain transfer fees
+The proposal will decide: slash amount, cross-chain transfer fees

 ## How to join testnet as a validator?